 Simpsons Gap is one of the most prominent gaps in the West MacDonnell Ranges.
-Located 18 kilometres from Alice Springs, it features the towering cliffs of Simpsons Range, a permanent waterhole, and opportunities to spot resident wildlife.
+Located just 18 kilometres from Alice Springs, it features the towering cliffs of Simpsons Range, a permanent waterhole and opportunities to spot resident wildlife.

 At dawn and dusk you might see Black-footed Rock-wallabies along the walking track into the gap.
 Vegetation typical of the MacDonnell Ranges is found in the area, including large stands of Mulga and over 40 rare and relict plants.

-There are many short walks that pass the native plants of the area including ancient Ghost Gums and to views of the range.
-Simpsons Gap is also located on the Larapinta Trail, a 223 kilometre walking track through the West MacDonnell Ranges, from Simpsons Gap you can walk Sections 1 or 2.
+There are several short walks that pass the native plants including ancient Ghost Gums and/or with views of the range.
+Simpsons Gap is also located on the Larapinta Trail, a 231 kilometre walking track through the West MacDonnell Ranges.
+From Simpsons Gap you can walk Sections 1 or 2 of the trail.

 Known as Rungutjirpa to the Arrernte Aboriginal people, Simpsons Gap was the mythological home of a group of giant goanna ancestors.
 Several dreaming trails and stories cross at this important spiritual site.

 The turn off to Simpsons Gap is along the Larapinta Drive.
-The Gap can also be reached by cycling 17 kilometres one way along the Simpsons Gap Bike Path.
+The Gap can also be reached by cycling 17 kilometres one-way along the Simpsons Gap Bike Path.
 Camping is permitted at Simpsons Gap for Larapinta Trail walkers only.
+Multi-day walker fees and camping fees apply.
+Multi-day trail use and campsites must be booked online before you arrive.